-Step 1: To make a Level 2 Appeal, you must contact the Independent Review Organization and ask for a review of your case
+Step 1: To make a Level 2 Appeal, you (or your representative or your doctor or other prescriber) must contact the Independent Review Organization and ask for a review of your case

 - If we say no to your Level 1 Appeal, the written notice we send you will include instructions about how to make a Level 2 Appeal with the Independent Review Organization.
 These instructions will tell you who can make this Level 2 Appeal, what deadlines you must follow, and how to reach the review organization - When you make an appeal to the Independent Review Organization, we will send the information we have about your appeal to this organization.
 This information is called your "case file."
 You have the right to ask us for a copy of your case file.
-We are allowed to charge you a fee for copying and sending this information to you

-You have a right to give the Independent Review Organization additional information to support your appeal
+We are allowed to charge you a fee for copying and sending this information to you - You have a right to give the Independent Review Organization additional information to support your appeal